Agentfy-io/Agentfy/README.md

 ## 🚀 Running the Program

-You can interact with the program in three different ways:
+You can interact with the program in two different ways:

 ### 1. Command Line Interface (CLI)
 ```bash